A new era for our parks

-Parks 2025 is a collection of investment initiatives designed to help build the capacity of parks across our state to conserve our natural landscapes and wildlife, boost the state economy and strengthen local communities.
+Parks 2025 is a collection of investment initiatives designed to help build the capacity of parks across our state to conserve our natural landscapes and wildlife, activate nature-based tourism, boost the state economy and strengthen local communities.

 Parks 2025 launched in March 2020 and included:

 Additional funding throughout 2020 brings the total investment in our parks since March 2018 to more than $130 million.
 This investment will fund a range of new projects and will further enhance South Australia’s reputation as a world-class eco-tourism destination.